 Buying a foreclosed home is much riskier than buying a home that the owner occupies.
 Some of the cons of buying a house in foreclosure include the following.

 Buying a home that is in foreclosure means that you are going to spend more on repairs and maintenance.

-This is because the homeowners do not care about leaving the house in good condition since he or she is losing the house to foreclosure.
-If you experience damages in the house, the homeowner might not bother to repair it and this may worsen and become costly over time.
+The homeowners do not care about leaving the house in good condition since they are losing the house to foreclosure.
+If you experience damages in the house, the homeowner might not bother to repair it, which may worsen and become costly over time.

 In some cases, the homeowner destroys the assets intentionally because he knows that you will have to repair the house either way.

 When you buy a foreclosed house, the purchase process may be slightly slower and involve a lot of paperwork.